msksfo/valiant-effort/README.md

 -   cd into your project directory and install all project dependencies with npm install
 -   run npm start to start the development server
 -   the site is now live at http://localhost:8000
--   -ptionally, open another browser window at http://Localhost:8000/__graphqL if you wish to experiment querying the data.
-You can learn more about this tool in the [Gatsby tutorial](gatsbyjs.org/tutorial/part-five/#introducing-graphiql)
+-   optionally, open another browser window at http://Localhost:8000/__graphqL if you wish to experiment querying the data.
+You can learn more about this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql)

 ## Credits